Did Purple Shampoo Turn Your Hair Purple? (4 Easy Fixes)

-If the purple shampoo has turned your hair purple, what can you do to get it out or neutralize it?
+If the purple shampoo has turned your hair purple, how can you get it out or neutralize it?
 Will clarifying shampoo or a mix of baking soda and lemon juice help?

 Let’s explore a few ways to get the purple shampoo out of your hair easily and quickly!